build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 Unattended-Upgrade::Remove-Unused-Kernel-Packages "true";
 ```

-Like unused kernels, unused dependencies consume disk space and could introduce vulnerabilities from outdated packages.
+Like old kernels, unused dependencies consume disk space and could introduce vulnerabilities from outdated packages.
 They should be removed for best performance.

 ```shell
 // Do automatic removal of newly unused dependencies after the upgrade Unattended-Upgrade::Remove-New-Unused-Dependencies "true";
 ```

-A reboot is necessary after a kernel upgrade, uncommenting and setting this option to true.
-We can also set the time for the reboot when there is little or no traffic to the site.
-In the example below., the reboot is set for 2:00 AM.
+A reboot is necessary after a kernel upgrade, uncommenting and setting this option to true will reboot the system.

 ```shell
 // Automatically reboot WITHOUT CONFIRMATION if
 //  the file /var/run/reboot-required is found after the upgrade Unattended-Upgrade::Automatic-Reboot "true";
 ```

+We can also set the time for the reboot when there is little or no traffic to the site.
+In the example below., the reboot is set for 2:00 AM.

 ```shell
 // If automatic reboot is enabled and needed, reboot at the specific